grayresearch/CX/README.md

 and response handshaking.

 3) LI3: arbitrary-latency, possibly pipelined, possibly out-of-order function unit, with request/response handshakes: a CFU which accepts a request (CFID, request data, request ID, reorder ID) and produces a corresponding response (err/OK, response data, response ID) in zero or more cycles.
 The CFU may return responses to requests in a different order than the requests themselves were received.
-Example: a combination pipelined multiply+divide unit, wherein a multiply request may require three cycles and a divide request 33 cycles, such that after accepting a divide request and a multiply request, it provides the multiply response before the divide response.
+Example: a combined pipelined multiply and divide unit, wherein multiply requests are pipelined and require three cycles and divide requests are one-at-a-time and require 33 cycles, such that after accepting a divide request and a multiply request, it provides the multiply response before the divide response.

-To recap, each feature level introduces new parameters and ports to the CFU-LI:
+To recap, each feature level introduces new parameters and ports to the CFU-LI, in particular:

 0) LI0: adds request (CFID, request data) and response (err/OK, response data).